This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 auto uninitialized_relocate_n(InputIterator first, Size n, NoThrowForwardIterator result);

-These functions are implemented by the compiler, and their effect is equivalent to move + destroy the original object.
-The compiler is allowed to optimize operations on trivially_relocatable types into memcpy or memmove under the as-if rule.
-For structures that cannot be optimized, such as those containing self-references, the move constructor + destructor will be called normally.
-This way, when implementing vector, you can directly use these standard library functions to enjoy the optimization.
+These functions are implemented by the compiler and effectively perform a move + destroy of the original object.
+They also allow the compiler, under the as-if rule, to optimize operations on trivially_relocatable types into memcpy or memmove.
+For structures that cannot be optimized, such as those containing self-references, the move constructor + destructor is called normally.
+This way, when implementing vector, using these standard library functions directly allows for optimization.

-The more radical approach is the main topic today, which advocates introducing the relocate constructor and a new keyword, reloc.
+The more radical approach, which is the main topic today, advocates for introducing a relocate constructor and a new keyword reloc.

-reloc is a unary operator that can be used for non-static local variables of functions. reloc performs the following operations:
+reloc is a unary operator that can be used on non-static local variables of functions. reloc performs the following operations:

-• If the variable is a reference type, perfect forwarding is performed.
+- If the variable is a reference type, it performs perfect forwarding.

-Using reloc on an object and then using it again is considered a compilation error (the actual judgment rules are more detailed, see the relevant sections in the proposal).
+Furthermore, an object that has been relocated is considered a compile-time error if used again (the actual rules for determination are more detailed; see the relevant sections in the proposal).

-A new constructor, the relocate constructor (relocation constructor), is introduced with the form T(T), where the function parameter is a pure rvalue of type T. This function signature is chosen to complete the C++ value category system.
-Currently (C++17 and later), C++’s copy constructor creates objects from lvalues, the move constructor creates objects from xvalues, and the relocation constructor creates objects from prvalues.
-This fully covers all value categories, making it very friendly to overload resolution and semantically harmonious.
+A new constructor, the relocate constructor, is introduced with the form T(T), where the function parameter is a prvalue of type T. This signature was chosen to complete the C++ value category system.
+Currently (C++17) and beyond, C++ copy constructors create objects from lvalues, move constructors create objects from xvalues, and relocate constructors create objects from prvalues.
+This completely covers all value categories, is very friendly to overload resolution, and semantically harmonious.

 struct X